bioinformaticsdotca/Genomic_Epi_2017/module6/module6.md

    [ WARNING ]  Too many query IDs to store in chart; storing supplemental files in 'final_web_report.html.files'.

 ````
-1) Why do you think that taxonomy ID 245018 and 1054400 are missing?
+1) Why do you think taxonomy ID 245018 and 1054400 are missing?
+(Hint: search for them on NCBI)

-2) What do you mean of the second warning message?
+2) What do you think the second warning message means?
 Will it affect the results?

 3) In the kraken-report file, final_report.txt, there was a small percentage of the reads that were  were unclassified.
-What do you think that is?
+What do you think they are?
 Is it important?

 ---